amandasff/settlersofcatan/README.md

 A Java simulator for a simplified version of Settlers of Catan.
 One human player and 3 AI agents play on a randomized hex board, rolling dice, collecting resources, and building roads/settlements/cities.
 The human player enters commands through the console, and a Python visualizer shows the board state after each turn.

 ## How to run

-You need Java 17+ and Maven.
+Java 17+ and Maven should be installed installed.
+To run the demonstrator:

+1. Compile and run tests: `mvn clean verify`
+2. Run the simulation: `mvn exec:java -Dexec.mainClass="catan.Demonstrator" -q`

 ## Config